 Several hours later as Tropical Storm Irene swept through the county, Hall returned, soaking wet, and handed Ely a wad of money and told her to go to the store and buy eggs and other breakfast food and bleach, Ely said.

 Hall cautioned her to wash her hands after handling the money, the witness testified.

 He told her to drive a tan Buick he had recently bought (the car prosecutors allege was used to transport the victim's bodies) to his Peru residence after picking up the items at Price Chopper, according to Ely.
-She said he later either called or texted her while she was at the store to tell her not to bother getting bleach, she said.

 When she and Dawson, 19, arrived in Peru, she said, Hall's co-defendants David Chalue and Caius Veiovis were there and "looked tired" and Hall appeared to be "jumpy."

 Both Ely and Dawson -- who also took the stand Friday -- described the night they spent with Hall and Chalue on Aug.
 29, 2011, at the Hells Angels' clubhouse in Lee.